vijaykiran/hoplon/README.md

         (input :type "text" :id "last-name" :name "last-name"))))
 ```

+This is more than mere syntactic sugar.
+Here is the full power of a
+Lisp&mdash;a program that can be evaluated to produce a HTML document.

 This suggests the possibility of producing HTML documents by evaluating
 programs written in HTML markup (or equivalent s-expressions) _in the client_,
 which is exactly what happens when a page in a Hoplon application is loaded.